 The Mass, Cibavit eos, is sung after Terce.
 The Gloria is sung, the Sequence Lauda Sion is sung, the Creed is sung and the preface is of the Nativity.
 Two large altar breads are placed on the corporal and consecrated.
 After the consecration the rubrics for Mass coram Sanctissimo are followed, with the celebrant not turning his back on the altar.
 Ite, missa est, the blessing and last Gospel are said as normal.
 After Mass the celebrant exchanges his chausuble for a cope and a Procession takes place.
 The Caermoniale Episcoporum, Lib.
 II, Cap.
 XXXIII, gives detailed instructions for the Procession (indeed so detailed they forsee the bishop having to excommunicate persons who cannot agree their respective position in procession - c.f. #3!)
 It also sanctions the practice of Mass and Vespers coram Sanctissimo during the Octave.

-At Second Vespers all is at First Vespers except the antiphon on the Magnificat which is proper.
-After the collect of the feast a commemoration is sung of St. Angela Merici.
+At second Vespers all is at first Vespers except the antiphon on the Magnificat which is proper.
+There are no commemorations.
 At Compline Te lucis is sung with the melody and Doxology of the Incarnation and the Dominical preces are omitted throughout the Octave.

 In the 'liturgical books of 1962' the hymns of the Hours do not have their Doxology changed in honour of the Incarnation.
 At Prime the versicle is of the season, not of the Incarnation, and the lectio brevis is of the season too.
 At Mass the common preface is sung.
 When a Procession takes place Benedicamus Domino is sung instead of Ite, missa est, the blessing and last Gospel are omitted.
 The Octave has been abolished.